SQA2009/OxideReader/README.md

-# RustifyFlow
+# OxideREader

 ## Acknowledgements

-This code was *lovingly* crafted with the help of **ChatGPT**.
-Yes, an AI helped make this.
+This code was crafted with the help of **Github Copilot**.
 So if something doesn't work, feel free to blame the robots.
 But if it *does* work?
-Yeah, that was totally on purpose.
+That was totally on purpose.

-**RustifyFlow** is the *ultimate* PDF viewer you never knew you needed—because who doesn't want to *destroy* Adobe Acrobat Pro with a Rust program?
+**OxideReader** is the *ultimate* PDF viewer you never knew you needed—because who doesn't want to *destroy* Adobe Acrobat Pro with a Rust program?
 Built with **pdfium-render** for high-fidelity PDF rendering and **Skia** for blazing-fast GPU-accelerated drawing, this tool is designed to be a *sleek* (or at least *functional*) alternative to the bloated giants of the PDF world.
 The old Python prototype days are over—welcome to the Rust era.

 > **Note:** The previous Python versions (`acrobatprokiller.py`, `pdf31.py`, and all earlier iterations) have been archived under the [`Archive/`](./Archive/) folder for historical reference.